-If you live in the Six, you understand that lofts in Toronto are a hot commodity.
+If you live in the Six, you understand that loft apartment in Toronto are a hot commodity.
 Someone that doesn’t live around the downtown area, however, wouldn’t get the appeal of loft living.
 After all, it’s exposed pipes in an endless ceiling!
 Nevertheless, most people don’t know that there are actually two main types of lofts: hard lofts and soft lofts.

 Today, we’re clearing up the differences between soft lofts and hard lofts, breaking down the prices of each type of loft, the pros and cons, and the option most suitable for your needs.